aaroniumii/pyretrieveGPT2/README.md

 Some dependencies are:
 1. OpenAI: To generate semantic embeddings and responses.
 2. Langchain: For handling the creation and management of the semantic search index.
-3. Typer: To handle the interactive command line interface.
-4. Rich: To format console output.

 Please refer to the requirements.txt file for a complete list of dependencies.